CementDAO/Contracts/README.md

 This is built using openzeppelin-solidity.
 Install needed packages using `yarn`.
 To test them, use `truffle test ./test/*.js`.
 Make sure you have truffle installed, either globally or locally.

+To see coverage results, use `npm run coverage`.

 ## Important notes
-The *NEOToken.sol* is just for test purpose.
-Will be removed.
+The contracts in */test* folder, are just for test purpose.